Are Overall Health Concerns Driving Dental Check Ups?

 Dental Coverage at a 5-Year High

 Belief in the value of dental coverage is further validated by the 86% of adults who agree that it is essential; the 88% who say it makes them less worried about dental emergencies; the 85% who believe it helps save them money in the long run; and the 84% who say it is worth the cost.
-This belief appears to be driving dental visits—83% of those with coverage visited the dentist in 2023, vs 58% of those without it.
+This belief appears to be driving dental visits—83% of those with coverage visited the dentist in 2023, a higher proportion of those without it, of which just 58% visited the dentist in 2023.[i]

 Preventive Dental Care Visits are on the Rise